 Technology has been changing the financial services since the beginning of this decade.
 Facebook recently launched a digital currency of its own.
 Google announced a partnership with Citigroup.
-By 2030, banking can look drastically different.
+By the next decade, banking can look drastically different.

 But the financial sector that is experiencing a dramatic shift is the lending business.
-With customers preferring digital-first platforms, financial institutions are scrambling to switch.
-Financial institutions are now targeting Gen Z customers.
+With customers preferring digital-first platforms, financial institutions are scrambling to switch to digital.
+Also, financial institutions are now targeting Gen Z customers.
 The user base is now nearly 65 million in the United States (40% of total consumers).
-Soon, this digital-first population will become the primary customer base for financial institutions.
-Accommodating the new generation in legacy systems will be a difficult challenge for banks.
+Soon, this digital-first population will become the primary customer base for financial institutions and there is no doubt that accommodating the new generation in legacy systems will be a challenge.

 The 2020 lending trends involved lenders’ focus on matching borrowers’ expectations, leveraging omnichannel, and improving loan origination efficiency.
 Now, let us look at the lending business trends that will shape the industry in 2021.